How I Use Planisphere For Star Hopping

 Category: Learn

-The beauty of the planisphere is that it is simple to use once you get the hang of it.
-I keep mine in my car so I can grab a few observing minutes with just my eyes or the binoculars I keep in the car.
-I have often had it next to me as I sat at my telescope, picking out targets of interest.
+I keep mine in the car so I can grab a few observing minutes with just my eyes or the binoculars that I always keep in the car.
+I also often keep it nearby when using my telescope, picking out targets of interest.

 Planisphere - Guide to the Stars